-The Heritage Arms Society is the Society for people who are interested in Military history and collecting antique arms and related items.
-The Society focuses on military and civilian arms and accoutrements over 100 years old, including firearms, edged weapons, medals, armour, helmets, uniforms, badges, and accoutrements etc. If you already collect, are interested in starting a collection or just love history, then the Heritage Arms Society is the Society for you.
+Our focus is on military and civilian arms and accoutrements over 100 years old, including artillery, firearms, edged weapons, medals, armour, helmets, uniforms, badges, and accoutrements etc. If you already collect, are interested in starting a collection or just love military history, then the Heritage Arms Society is the Society for you.

 With a global membership we have no shortage of in-house experts across a broad range of militaria and arms collecting fields who can assist with identification and research requests.
 We are here to help our members in any way we can.

-The monthly magazine “Barrels and Blades” is now a minimum of 55 pages long and is published electronically.
-Whilst it serves to keep members advised of news and coming events, the main focus now is on encouraging and publishing member research articles.
+Our monthly magazine “Barrels and Blades” is now a minimum of 60 pages long and is published electronically.
+Whilst it serves to keep members advised of news and coming events, the main focus is on encouraging and publishing member research articles.
 We also provide members with an opportunity to advertise their wanted to buy, sell, or trade in both the magazine and on our website.

-A hard copy of Barrels and Blades is now also part of the permanent library at the Royal Armouries in Leeds, the United Kingdom’s national museum of arms and armour.
+Each month a hard copy of Barrels and Blades is retained in the permanent library at the Royal Armouries in Leeds, the United Kingdom’s national museum of arms and armour.

-Complimentary Non-Member copies with a watermark to an increasing number of like-minded organisations and is also distributed to all members of the Antique Arms Society in London which has increased our reach and enabled existing members to make valuable contacts with like minded collectors around the world.
+Complimentary Non-Member copies with a watermark are sent to every collecting group in Australia and a growing number of overseas organisations.
+Barrels and Blades is also distributed to every member of the Antique Arms Society in London which has increased our reach and enabled existing members to make valuable contacts with like-minded collectors around the world.

 IF YOU HAVE A BUSINESS